Toyota’s certified pre-owned program explained

 If you’re interested in a CPO Toyota, here’s how you can maximize its value:

-- Buy a vehicle outside of its three-year/36,000-miles factory warranty: If you buy a CPO Toyota with a good chunk of factory bumper-to-bumper warranty left, your CPO warranty won’t do you much good since the two will overlap.
+- Buy a vehicle outside of its 3-year/36,000-miles factory warranty: If you buy a CPO Toyota with a good chunk of factory bumper-to-bumper warranty left, your CPO warranty won’t do you much good since the two will overlap.

 - Remember your benefits and how to use them: If you experience a breakdown years from now, it can be easy to forget that you still have roadside benefits through your CPO warranty.
 That’s why it’s a good idea to log the Toyota Roadside Assistance number in your phone and remember to bring your rental car receipts to your Toyota dealer’s service manager for reimbursement.